Siddhant7621/rbac-dashboard/README.md

 1.  **Register Users:**
     -   Navigate to `http://localhost:3000` (or your frontend URL).
     -   Use the registration form to create users.
-For initial setup, you might manually create an 'admin' user directly in MongoDB or allow registration with a role for testing (remember to remove this for production).
+For initial setup, you might manually create an 'admin' user directly in MongoDB or allow registration with a role for testing.
     -   **Initial Admin User (Manual MongoDB Insert):**
         To quickly get an admin user, you can manually insert one into your `users` collection in MongoDB.
 Remember to hash the password using `bcrypt` before inserting, or create a registration endpoint that allows setting roles for initial setup.
         Example (using `mongosh`):